-Encourage them to keep track of everything on the back of their cards - and to turn in the results once a week when they come to physical education class.
+Encourage them to keep track of everything on the back of their cards - and to turn in the results when they come to physical education class.

 It is recommended that the teacher keeps these master logs alphabetized in a loose-leaf note book - one notebook for each class.